-Tandy Assistant Professor of Cyber Security & Information Assurance
+Tandy Associate Professor of Cyber Security & Information Assurance

 Together with Prof. David Pym, I am Editor in Chief of the Journal of Cybersecurity (JCS).
 JCS is a new open-access publication from Oxford University Press, developed specifically to deliver a venue that bridges the many different disciplines and specialties involving information security.

 From 2011-2014 I served as a Director and Vice President of the International Financial Cryptography Assocation (IFCA), which organizes the annual Financial Crypto conference.
 I am also Vice Chair of the IFIP 11.10 Working Group on Critical Infrastructure Protection.
 For a comprehensive listing of my professional activities, please see my CV.